dmaccormac/dmaccormac.github.io/_posts/2025-03-19-cobol-development-windows.md

 date: 2025-03-19
 last_modified_at: 2025-03-19
 tags: cobol windows development
-excerpt: Learn how to set up GnuCOBOL for Windows and compile a sample application.
+excerpt: Learn how to set up GnuCOBOL for Windows and compile an example program.
 ---

 # Introduction